Liu v. SEC

 Petitioners Charles Liu and Xin Wang obtained nearly $27 million from Chinese investors through an immigrant investor program that provides a pathway for foreign nationals to obtain visas if they invest in American enterprises.
 Though the Petitioners claimed the money would fund a cancer-treatment center, Petitioners instead transferred millions of dollars to their personal bank accounts and diverted millions more to overseas marketers in violation of the terms of the offering documents.
 The SEC filed suit in federal court, and the district court concluded that Petitioners violated Section 17(a)(2) of the Securities Act of 1933, which prohibits obtaining money in the offer or sale of any securities through untrue statements or misleading omissions.
 As a remedy, the district court ordered Petitioners to disgorge $26.7 million, which is the “reasonable approximation of the profits causally connected to [their] violation.”
 The Ninth Circuit affirmed the decision, and the petitioners appealed to the Supreme Court, arguing that district courts do not have the authority to order disgorgement.
 In January 2020, CAC filed an amici curiae brief on behalf of members of Congress in support of the SEC’s position that district courts have the authority to order disgorgement for violations of the nation’s securities laws.

-Second, our brief explains that Congress has codified court-ordered disgorgement in the text of a series of securities laws, including the Insider Trading and Securities Fraud Enforcement Act of 1988, the Private Securities Litigation Reform Act, and the Sarbanes-Oxley Act of 2002.
+Second, our brief explained that Congress has codified court-ordered disgorgement in the text of a series of securities laws, including the Insider Trading and Securities Fraud Enforcement Act of 1988, the Private Securities Litigation Reform Act, and the Sarbanes-Oxley Act of 2002.
 Indeed, Congress has premised key provisions of that legislation on the existence of disgorgement authority, and has woven court-ordered disgorgement into its statutory schemes.
-The Supreme Court should not disturb Congress’s legislative plan.

 January 22, 2020